EthVentures/HarborBiometrics/README.md

 ```

 ## Age/Gender Estimation
-To perform gender estimation, just change the endpoint from "age" to "gender":
+To perform gender estimation, just change the endpoint to "gender":
 ```
 ## Query API (wrap in try-catch)
 try: